HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

    print("Get HA-Core")
 ```
 Or in words:
-If you want to use add-ons then the only option is to use HA-OS or HA-Supervised.
+If you want to use add-ons, then the only option is to use HA-OS or HA-Supervised.
 If you don't want add-ons and only care about integrations, then you can use HA-Core.
-If you decide to want add-ons you can now either decide between, giving away all of your possibilities and just have wasted 90 bucks on a pi 5 which isn't used more than 10% or having nearly every possible control about your system and not being restricted by your OS.
+If you decide to want add-ons, you can now either decide between giving away all of your opportunities and just having wasted 90 bucks on a Pi 5, which isn't used more than 10%, or having nearly every possible control over your system and not being restricted by your OS.

-Or click [here](https://community-assets.home-assistant.io/original/4X/c/c/e/ccef6f3b100c0ca1c135851dbdea598502440711.png) to see the overview of all installation methods
+Or click [here](https://community-assets.home-assistant.io/original/4X/c/c/e/ccef6f3b100c0ca1c135851dbdea598502440711.png) to see an overview of all installation methods

 ### Supported or Unsupported

-When am I running a unsupported System?
+When am I running an unsupported System?
-For the entire list take a look [here](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)
+For the entire list, take a look [here](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)

-What could be the problem with having a unsupported system?
+What could be the problem with having an unsupported system?

 - No support from HA-Mods
 - No way of reporting bugs.
 [more Info](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)

 ## Requirements
-- Access to the Terminal of you Raspberry Pi 5 (SSH recommended)
+- Access to the Terminal of your Raspberry Pi 5 (SSH recommended)
 - OS: Raspberry Pi OS (can be checked with `hostnamectl`)
 ```
 Operating System: Debian GNU/Linux 12 (bookworm)
           Kernel: Linux 6.1.0-rpi8-rpi-v8
     Architecture: arm64
 ```
-- Unrestriced Internet Access for your Raspberry Pi 5
+- Unrestricted Internet Access for your Raspberry Pi 5
 - Privileges to change to root
 # Installation
 ## kernel setup